syedezaaan/HelloWorld/README.md

 # hello-world
-Just getting started with GitHub, Trying to figure out how it works Committing some Changes Now :)
+Just getting started with GitHub, Trying to figure out how it works, Committing some Changes Now :)